dynatrace-oss/opentelemetry-exporter-go/README.md

 You need a Dynatrace environment to export your spans to.

-We currently only offer support and documentation for using this package on Google Cloud Functions (GCF).
+This package is currently only supported in specific documented scenarios on Google Cloud Functions (GCF).
 For GCF-specific prerequisites, please refer to [Prerequisites](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/google-cloud-platform/opentelemetry-integration/opentelemetry-on-gcf-go#prerequisites).

 ## Getting started

 This README file just contains a very brief quickstart code sample.
 The main documentation of this package can be found in the [Dynatrace Documentation](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/google-cloud-platform/opentelemetry-integration/opentelemetry-on-gcf-go).

 Follow [the instructions](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/google-cloud-platform/opentelemetry-integration/opentelemetry-on-gcf#choose-config-method) on how to set up the Dynatrace configuration for your project by using a config file or environment variables.
-An error will be returned during the TracerProvider instantiation if the config cannot be found.
+An error will be returned during the TracerProvider instantiation if the configuration cannot be found or is incomplete.

-1. Import the package into your Go project:
+1. Install the package into your Go project:
     ```shell
     go get github.com/dynatrace-oss/opentelemetry-exporter-go/core
     ```